Office Timeline

 Michael Frerichs

 A Certified Public Finance Officer, former Champaign County auditor and former state senator representing East Central Illinois, Treasurer Michael Frerichs is committed to restoring integrity and transparency to state government.
-As the state’s chief investment officer, Treasurer Frerichs will leverage our investments to not only earn strong returns for taxpayers, but also create good-paying jobs that help families and communities rebuild the American Dream.
+As the state’s chief investment officer, Treasurer Frerichs will leverage our investments to not only earn strong returns for taxpayers but also create good-paying jobs that help families and communities rebuild the American Dream.

 (2011-2015)